 No. In the Global Call for Ideas, we are open to receiving proposals from any area of research.
 However, the proposed research program should fit with CIFAR’s theme, The Future of Being Human.
-Please read the criteria for further information.
+Please read the for further information.

 How many proponents are expected to prepare an LOI?

 We require that the Registration be prepared and submitted by a small core group of researchers, up to 4 in total.
 At the LOI stage, up to eight core members in total, who will participate fully as the research leaders for the proposed effort.
 In the full proposal stage, up to 15 members should be identified.